MishC/HTML_CSS_JavaScript/Udacity_Racer/README.md

 # Welcome to the One and only UdaciRacer Simulation Game

 Hello!
 This is just a simple racing game, where you race by clicking on the button.
 No directions, just increasse in speed: Faster you click on the button, you accelarate more.
-But: You can choose the right racer at the right track to win, checkout data about racers and tracks in `/api/data.json` (good luck with that! :)
+But: You can choose the right racer at the right track to win, checkout data about racers and tracks in `/api/data.json` (good luck with that! :) Actually the best is racer 3 with the highest accelaration in stats, then racer 2 with the second highest accelaration, and so on.
+So accelaration matters the most.

 I filled out some tasks in frontend JS files and made some changes in HTML and CSS.
 API (backend) in Go was made by Udacity and I didn't touch it at all.
 I fill out the code in frontend where was assignement by "TODO " comments.

-I deployed at Render: https://racer-frontend-latest.onrender.com
+I deployed at Render: https://racer-frontend-latest.onrender.com !Ooops: Please wait for

 How to run the game?
 1. API run in separate terminal